 - Proof of paid state sales taxes

-Are you a member of the military that needs information about power of attorney and overseas transport for a POV?
-This checklist from Military.com will make sure you have everything in order.
+Are you a military member who needs information about power of attorney and overseas hauling for a POV?
+This checklist from Military.com will ensure that you have everything in order.

 Understanding Power Of Attorney & Exercising Caution

 Most international auto moving companies will have their own power of attorney form for you to sign and have notarized.
 Be sure you read over the terms of the agreement very carefully!
-Power of attorney authorizes another party to make decisions for you and that should not be taken lightly.
+Power of attorney authorizes another party to make decisions for you, which should not be taken lightly.
 The terms of the document should pertain only to the services being performed by the company.
-In other words, the power of attorney form should clearly state that it is valid for the specific act of transporting the vehicle and nothing else.
-This “limited” authorization is referred to as a special power of attorney.
+In other words, the power of attorney form should clearly state that it is valid for the specific act of hauling the vehicle and nothing else.
+This “limited” authorization is called an extraordinary power of attorney.
 You can learn more about the different types of power of attorney documents here.

-If it’s not clear at this point, we’ll come right out and say it: make sure you’re dealing with a reputable company when it comes to shipping a vehicle internationally.
-Shipping overseas can be a complicated process and it requires a good understanding of international law, delivery routes, and shipping ports.
-Before you consider signing over power of attorney to an auto carrier, put in the due diligence to make sure they have the experience and track record to trust with your car.
+If it’s not clear at this point, we’ll come right out and say it: make sure you’re dealing with a reputable company when it comes to sending a vehicle internationally.
+Shipping overseas can be a complicated process, and it requires a good understanding of international law, delivery routes, and shipping ports.
+Before you consider signing over power of attorney to an auto carrier, do your due diligence to make sure they have the experience and track record to trust with your car.

-Need a vehicle delivered from the U.S. to a location overseas?
-Visit our international car shipping page to learn about the cities and countries we ship to around the world!
+Need a vehicle delivered from the U.S. to an overseas location?
+Visit our international car shipping page to learn about the cities and countries we ship to!